Porgy and Bess: A Symphonic Picture

+Music

 The score was prepared at the behest of Fritz Reiner, then conductor of the Pittsburgh Symphony Orchestra and one of Gershwin's most favored conductors (Reiner had hosted Gershwin while leading the Cincinnati Symphony in the 1920s, and gave the second-ever performance of An American in Paris.)
 Reiner's surviving outline for the work shows that he laid out the order of the excerpts and even keys—a few short sections were transposed, with overall key sequence in mind—almost down to the measure.
 Reiner aimed for a precisely-24-minute length; it was designed to fit three 78-rpm records (4 minutes per side).
 Reiner at first considered retaining the solo piano "Jazzbo Brown" sequence.
 Once he had changed his mind, he did not include Gershwin's piano in his specified instrumentation (in Gershwin's opera, the piano is used primarily to double and reinforce the orchestral texture, rather than in an obbligato role).
 The actual orchestration in most passages is very closely based on Gershwin's original scoring.

 For the 1943 Pittsburgh premiere, Bennett provided this synopsis: